Page Loading

 Canon discovered world-class technology in Scotland

-Canon Medical Edinburgh demonstrates Scotland’s R&D credentials in life sciences, human health and med tech for overseas companies to both trade and invest here.
+Canon Medical Edinburgh demonstrates how Scotland’s R&D credentials in life sciences, human health, and med tech can benefit overseas companies that both trade and invest here.

 Dr Ken Sutherland says: “Canon discovered world-class technology and innovation in Scotland.
-And because Japanese and Scotland’s cultures and capabilities are so complementary, Canon’s decision to invest here made perfect sense.”
+And because Japan's and Scotland’s cultures and capabilities are so complementary, Canon’s decision to invest here made perfect sense.”

-This decision was influenced from a genesis of talent.
-The company’s original founders graduated from computer science from the University of Edinburgh, paving the way for the company to eventually develop medical imaging solutions.
+This company's decision was also influenced by the genesis of its talent.
+Canon Medical Edinburgh's original founders graduated from the University of Edinburgh with degrees in computer science.
+This paved the way for their eventual development of medical imaging solutions.

-Again, the best in the world was found in Scotland, and the other partner universities, including Glasgow, Aberdeen, Dundee, St Andrews and Stirling.
-The company also has longstanding partnerships with innovation centres and NHS-supported initiatives such as iCAIRD and the Glasgow Living Laboratory.
+Again, the "best in the world" was also found in other Scottish universities, including Glasgow, Aberdeen, Dundee, St Andrews, and Stirling.
+The company has longstanding partnerships with innovation centres and NHS-supported initiatives such as iCAIRD and the Glasgow Living Laboratory.
 These provide both technical expertise and real-world healthcare testing environments.

 Scotland’s life sciences cluster is one of the largest in Europe, with particular strengths in imaging-based diagnostics, precision medicine and digital health.
 This ecosystem provides specialist expertise and a collaborative network of universities and NHS innovation programmes, making it an ideal environment to develop and validate new healthcare solutions.

-Scotland, as Canon’s key centre for modality innovation, will help secure a sustainable project pipeline for the next decade, and enhance Canon’s global product portfolio with AI medical imaging systems.
+As Canon’s key centre for modality innovation, Scotland will help secure a sustainable project pipeline for the next decade and enhance Canon’s global product portfolio with AI medical imaging systems.

-For Canon Medical Edinburgh, this is a giant leap in medical imaging; for Scotland, it reaffirms its position as a leader in medical technology innovation.
-It also demonstrates long-term value, combining talent, infrastructure and public–private partnership to attract world-class R&D investment.
+For the company, these developments are a giant leap in medical imaging.
+For Scotland, they reaffirm its position as a leader in medical technology innovation.
+They also demonstrate long-term value, showing how a combination of talent, infrastructure, and public–private partnership can attract world-class R&D investment.

 Interested in scaling your business from Scotland?